Blog

 What’s the difference between pay yourself first and traditional budgeting?

-Traditional budgeting focuses on saving what’s left after expenses.
-Pay yourself first reverses this by prioritising savings first, then managing expenses with what remains.
+Traditional budgeting focuses on saving what remains after expenses.
+Pay yourself first reverses this approach by prioritising savings before other spending.

 Can I use pay yourself first with irregular income?

 Yes.
-A common approach is saving a percentage rather than a fixed amount.
-This allows you to save more in higher-income periods and reduce savings during lower-income months.
+Some people save a percentage rather than a fixed amount, allowing savings to increase during higher-income periods and reduce during lower-income months.

 What if I can’t afford to pay myself first?

-If you can’t save much right now, starting small can still build the habit.
-Reviewing expenses, adjusting discretionary spending, or exploring debt consolidation options may help create more room in your budget.
+If saving feels difficult right now, starting with a small amount can still help build the habit.
+Reviewing expenses and adjusting discretionary spending may create more room in your budget over time.

 Why should I pay myself first instead of saving what’s left?

-Many people spend what’s available.
-Paying yourself first can reduce the risk of overspending and may help savings become a consistent part of your financial routine.
+Some people find they spend what is readily available.
+Paying yourself first can reduce the risk of overspending and make saving a regular part of your financial routine.

 What apps can help with pay yourself first budgeting?